-Free meal plan, a single room and leadership training and professionally transferable work experiences and friends for a lifetime!
+Free meal plan, a single room, leadership training, professionally transferable work experiences and friends for a lifetime!

 Qualifications for RA position:

 - RAs must be full-time, matriculated, undergraduate UNH student (taking a minimum of 12 credits every semester).

 - RAs serve as strong academic role models, therefore a GPA of at least 2.5 is required.
 This information is verified through the Registrar's office.

 - RAs must be able to commit 20 hours per week to the position.

 - Build community through social and educational programming.